sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/2_BacterialAnalysis/README.md

 *  maxbin2_[A-J].sh : Runs MaxBin2 on all assembled contigs to bin them
 *  metabat2_[A-J].sh : Runs MetaBat2 binner on all assembled contigs
 *  DAS-Tool_[A-J].sh : Takes all bins from CONCOCT/MaxBin2/MetaBat2 and merges them into bins
+*  Combining_CheckM_DAS_Tool.R : Combines DAS-Tool and CheckM QC on Bins, and makes a table with bins that pass per individual, and their new bin name
+*  Renaming_Bacterial_Bins.py : Python script to rename 5_Final_Bins according to DAS_Check_Bins_Ind[A-J].tsv files that store their new names and which bins met our cut-off

 ## Tools Used